pyrometheous/Prepper-Pi/README.md

 **No copyrighted media included:** Devices ship **without** copyrighted content.
 Users are responsible for lawful use of media and RF features.

-**Codecs/patents note:** FFmpeg and certain codecs (e.g., H.264/AVC, HEVC, AAC) may be patent-encumbered in some regions.
+**Codecs/patents note:** FFmpeg and certain codecs (e.g., H.264/AVC, HEVC, AAC, AC-4) may be patent-encumbered in some regions.
+ATSC 3.0 deployments commonly use HEVC video and AC-4 audio.
 This project does not grant patent licenses.
 Where required, ship legal codecs from your OS vendor and let end-users enable optional encoders themselves.

+**Regulatory note:** The FCC’s NextGen TV (ATSC 3.0) transition is voluntary and preserves consumer reception while requiring local simulcasting obligations for broadcasters, subject to waivers.
+Consumer use of ATSC 3.0 receivers where available is permitted.
+See FCC guidance (DOC‑415053A1): https://docs.fcc.gov/public/attachments/DOC-415053A1.pdf.
+This project is receive‑only; do not retransmit or bypass content protection.

 > **Note:** If a matching GitHub Release isn't published yet for a given image/binary, use the repository source at the tagged commit.
 Once a formal Release is cut, the corresponding source will be attached to that Release.